dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmFuzzyAlgorithmClass)"
     "
+    .. _dcmBulkDataDescriptorID:

+    :ref:`Bulk Data Descriptor ID <dcmBulkDataDescriptorID>`",string,"ID of Bulk Data Descriptor applied by all services providing Metadata of archived instances.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmBulkDataDescriptorID)"
+    "
     .. _dcmSeriesMetadataStorageID:

     :ref:`Series Metadata Storage ID(s) <dcmSeriesMetadataStorageID>`",string,"ID of Storage on which ZIP archives with aggregated Metadata of all instances of a Series is stored.
 Multiple Storage Systems may be configured.
 If absent, no aggregated Series Metadata will be stored.